 This is probably the first factor you should consider when making the initial model selection.
 If you have a larger carpeting area, a handheld or single spot device might not be the right choice for you.
 Consider saving up to buy a powerful machine with a wide cleaning path.
 Also, in cases of very large rooms, it might be a good idea to measure the distance between the most reliable power outlet and the furthest corner of the carpet.
 This way, you will not make the mistake of getting a cleaner machine which has a power cord too short for your needs.

-On the other hand, if you have a small carpet but need to get a cleaner because of frequent pet stains, you should consider getting the more portable carpet cleaners that target specific spots.
+On the other hand, if you have a small carpet but need to get a cleaner because of frequent pet stains, you should consider getting more portable models that target specific spots.
 You can check our portable carpet cleaner reviews to learn more.
 With a smaller area, professional cleaning will come off much cheaper as most cleaning services charge per square foot.
 Having a device with which to treat accidents and spills as they happen will make your carpets looking guest-ready at all times.

 You can treat specific problem spots while they’re fresh while being easier and cheaper to maintain by deep-cleaning professionally or by rental.
 Consider Bissell’s Pet Stain Eraser handheld device which works on battery or Bissell’s SpotBot which is placed directly on the problematic area and treats it automatically, without you needing to manually scrub or control the device.